Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Assuming you can access one, listen to the words they choose when they speak.

-Here is a thought experiment, how do you react when to the following:
+Here is a thought experiment: how do you react when say the following:

 I wish my life was better